The beginning of the year is an opportune time to review the investments our clients own and those we recommend and have recommended.

 The Reason For Purchasing a Security

 .
 We may know at the time of purchase, but if we don’t write it down we may not remember it.
 This can make it difficult to assess whether a security is still worth owning since its initial purpose is forgotten.Generally, we recommend specific investments for diversification purposes

 and to develop a portfolio commensurate with the client’s risk and return objectives.
 But with so many investment options, we also need to ensure that the specific security is a better one than an alternate.

-For instance, if we need to own 15% in international investments, why are we choosing one active fund over another?
-And why are we recommending the client pay more for an active manager than a low index fund?Whether we are a fiduciary or not, it is good practice to identify the reason for every recommendation and ensure they are in the client’s best interest
+).
+Is it because said active manager does things differently than index funds, and therefore offers value to the portfolio?
+Is it because past performance is solid, and we are extrapolating past performance to the future?Whether we are a fiduciary or not, it is good practice to identify the reason for every recommendation and ensure they are in the client’s best interest

 The Reason For Holding a Security

 That brings us to today.
 As we look over client portfolios, why are we holding the securities we do?
 Status quo makes them easy to hold, and the error of commission looms larger than the error of omission.